 If you were an aspiring guitarist growing up in America in the 1970s, Ace Frehley was the man you wanted to be.
 He was the one who gave Kiss the rock’n’roll edge amid all the pyros and flashbombs.

 But who influenced the Space Ace himself?
-Well, his latest album, Origins Vol. 1, pretty much lays his cards on the table, with Frehley covering the bands who shaped his own life: Cream, Hendrix, the Stones, Steppenwolf and more.
+Well, last album, Origins Vol. 1, pretty much laid his cards on the table, with Frehley covering the bands who shaped his own life: Cream, Hendrix, the Stones, Steppenwolf and more.

 But here he digs deep into his own record collection and reveals the albums that truly changed his life…

 The Jimi Hendrix Experience – Are You Experienced (1967)

 “It changed my life, no question about it.
 I used to walk around my high school with this album under my arm.
 It’s groundbreaking in so many ways – nobody played guitar like Hendrix.

 “I was already playing the guitar for a few years, but when I heard Hendrix, it seemed so beyond everything else I was hearing at the time.
 He was doing something that was light years away from all of my other heroes.
 I used to slow down the record and try to figure out the solos.
 His use of effects, his composing, his phrasing – the guy was a once-in-a-lifetime talent.”